 Although, depending on how much the materials cost you and the time required to make it yourself, it may just be worth buying one instead.
 We’ll leave that decision to you.

-If you have any more questions about heavy dog bowls, let us know in the comments below.
+If you have any more questions about weighted baseballs, leave them in the comment box below.